Associate Professor of Dermatology

 When not toiling away in the lab, Jeff enjoys spending time with his partner, and improving his Ukulele skills.

-With a passion for immunology, Jess joined the MacLeod lab this summer.
+With a passion for immunology, Jess joined the MacLeod.
 When not in lab, Jess enjoys hiking, lifting weights, watching Duke basketball, painting, and exploring the Triangle area

 Maggie joined the MacLeod lab in fall of 2018 for her Third Year of medical school research.
 Her research focus is on the intersection of the cutaneous microbiome with wounds and inflammatory skin diseases.
 Outside of lab, Maggie enjoys outdoor running, showing her competitive side over board games, and cuddling with her dog, Ollie.